-Last year Boise Junior College became, by legislative action, a part of a more inclusive institution, Boise College, now beginning its career as a four-year degree granting school.
-New buildings to be built almost immediately are a Student Union, new dormitory, a Liberal Arts classroom building.
-Additions will also be made to the Science Building and to the Technical-Education Building.
+Year before last Boise Junior College became, by legislative action, a part of a more inclusive institution, Boise College, now beginning its career as a four-year degree granting school.
+New buildings under construction are a Student Union, new dormitory, a Liberal Arts classroom building.
+Additions have been made to the Science Building and to the Technical-Education Building.

-The enrollment at the college in 1964-65 was 2102 day students, and 2615 attended classes during the evening program.
+The enrollment at the college in 1965-66 was 2886 day students, and 2462 attended classes during the evening program.
+These students came from 32 states and 14 foreign countries.